 KnowYourStuffNZ is a community organisation of volunteers.

-We collaborate with the New Zealand Drug Foundation to provide drug related harm reduction services at events around New Zealand, including drug checking.
+We are part of Aotearoa’s legal and publicly-funded drug checking programme, which also includes the Needle Exchange and the New Zealand Drug Foundation, to provide drug related harm reduction services at events around New Zealand, including drug checking.

 The service is free of charge to clients.